FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-06-01-running-cypress-tests-in-angular-with-travis-ci.md

 So `http-server ./dist/cypressTest` is starting the server at our required path.
 With `-a localhost` we can specify the IP which is going to be used.
 This is localhost or 127.0.0.1 in this case.
 As a port we sepcify `-p 8000` and because we do a lot of reloading we are disabling the cache with `-c-1`.

-> Rmemeber we told cypress to load localhost:8000 in our tests. `cy.visit('http://localhost:8000');`
+> Remember we told cypress to load localhost:8000 in our tests. `cy.visit('http://localhost:8000');`

 ### Starting cypress